phuclhv/Small-Projects/README.md

 # Small-Projects
-List of small I made for fun or practices.
+List of small applications I made for fun or practices.